slatedocs/slate/source/includes/api/_shift.md

 ####member

-id of the account to remove from the sign up list (defaults to the current user).
+Required. id of the account to remove from the sign up list (defaults to the current user).
 May be a single id or an array of ids.

 **NOTE:** If you are calling this method with the member parameter, external_member will be ignored (if included).

 ####external_member

-external id of the account to remove from the sign up list (defaults to the current user)
+Required. external id of the account to remove from the sign up list (defaults to the current user)

 **NOTE:** If you are calling this method with the external_member parameter, member will be ignored (if included).